AT&T says FCC "cherry-picks" facts in T-Mobile spat

-AT&T Inc accused the U.S. communications regulator of being one-sided and cherry-picking facts when it issued a stinging rebuke of the company's plan to buy T-Mobile USA from Deutsche Telekom.
+AT&T Inc (T.N) accused the staff of the U.S. communications regulator of being "one-sided" in a report critical of AT&T's proposed buy of T-Mobile USA from Deutsche Telekom (DTEGn.DE).

-The scathing Federal Communications Commission staff report, released earlier this week, said AT&T's $39 billion proposal to purchase T-Mobile would lead to higher prices for customers and big job losses.
+"The report cherry-picks facts to support its (the staff) views, and ignores facts that don't.
+Where facts were lacking, the report speculates," Jim Cicconi, AT&T's chief lobbyist, said in a statement.

-"The report cherry-picks facts to support its views, and ignores facts that don't.
-Where facts were lacking, the report speculates," Jim Cicconi, AT&T's chief lobbyist, said in a statement on Thursday.
+The Federal Communications Commission released a staff report this week that criticized AT&T's $39 billion plan to purchase T-Mobile USA for leading to high prices and job losses.

 AT&T has withdrawn its FCC merger request, saying it will focus on fighting a Justice Department lawsuit that seeks to block the deal on antitrust grounds.